-ROOM 2: In this tower chamber, which was easily heated, Christian IV carried out his vast correspondence.
+From this tower chamber, Christian IV is believed to have carried out his vast correspondence.
 The room has been preserved, more or less intact, since the time of Christian IV in the first half of the 17th century: the ceiling paintings with scenes from the Italian epic Orlando Furioso, the paintings inlaid in the panels, and the fireplace.
 However, the wall coverings of green silk printed with gold ornaments date from around 1700.

 In the extension of the chamber, which is located behind the jib door in the north wall, Christian IV had a staircase which gave direct access to the basement.
 Frederik III later had the staircase replaced with a so-called ascenseur, or “ascending chair”, which was very fashionable at the time.
-The chair could be drawn with a rope or the like to the first and the second floor, so one did not have to climb the stairs oneself.
+The chair could be drawn to the first and the second floor, so the King did not have to climb the stairs himself.

 The items exhibited in the Writing Room are mainly mementos of Christian IV, his closest family and his forefathers.